 - 1. Check if your variable is CMOR standard

 - 2. Edit your configuration file

 - 3. Store your dataset in the right place

+- 3.1 Downloader script (optional)

 - 4. Create a cmorizer for the dataset

 - 4.1 Cmorizer script written in python

 - 4.2 Cmorizer script written in NCL

 - 5. Run the cmorizing script

 - 6. Naming convention of the observational data files

 - 7. Test the cmorized dataset